How to Create the Perfect Birthday Montage Video

 My firstborn’s, Noah’s, very first montage video: “So Damn Lucky,” by Dave Matthews.
 It’s about surviving a car crash.

 The second year: “Together,” a long rambling spoken-word poem set to music by William freaking Shatner.

 The third year: “Say,” by John Mayer.
 I am not what you would call a John Mayer fan, but for once I chose a song primarily because of the lyrics were just too perfect.

 The fourth year: “M79,” by Vampire Weekend.
 The M79 is a bus route in New York City, the rest of the lyrics are clouded in symbolism and allusions, so who knows what’s it’s actually about.

-For Ezra’s first montage: “Lo Boob Oscillator,” by Stereolab.
+For my second son’s, Ezra’s, first montage: “Lo Boob Oscillator,” by Stereolab.
 The lyrics are in French.
 It’s kind of about the moon.
 Sort of.

 So clearly, there is ZERO method to my montage madness.
 Sometimes I pick songs because of a single phrase or because there’s just something I relate to about it.
 “So Damn Lucky” was the perfect refrain, but I also liked comparing the crazy rapid-fire feelings that accompany the first year of life and parenthood to a car crash, if that makes any sense.

 Sometimes I pick songs because of the lyrics, but only rarely, because it’s too difficult.
 “Say” really worked because it went with our first year of dealing with Noah’s speech delays.
 “Together” had some lovely lyrics, but mostly I just thought it was really pretty.
 Same with “Lo Boob Oscillator.”